bitfox-git/azurebroadcast-functions/README.md

 5. Within the created Azure Function navigate to Platform Features / Application Settings.
 6. Add new Application Setting with the name `AzureSignalRConnectionString` and the value of the Azure SignalR endpoint as recorded in step 3.

+## Deploy a release

+Use the latest release on Github tab releases to get the precompiled functions as zip.
+Upload the zipfile in the Azure Portal.

 ## Build and Deploy of the Azure Function

 Clone this repo.
 You will need .net 2.x SDK for building.